Wellcome

 Wellcome (惠康 (wai6 hong1, Huìkāng)) is a supermarket chain owned by British conglomerate Jardine Matheson Holdings via its DFI Retail Group subsidiary.
 The Wellcome supermarket chain is one of the two largest supermarket chains in Hong Kong, the other being ParknShop.

-DFI also operated supermarkets in the Philippines and Taiwan (頂好 (Dǐnghǎo)) under the Wellcome name, and has various other supermarkets around Asia including Market Place, Cold Storage, Hero and Giant.
+DFI formerly operated supermarkets in the Philippines and Taiwan (頂好 (Dǐnghǎo)) under the Wellcome name, and has various other supermarkets around Asia including Market Place, Cold Storage, Hero and Giant.